Massive star cluster formation I. High star formation efficiency while resolving feedback of individual stars: Methods

-On each timestep, the mass of gas within a distance $R_{\rm sink}$ of a sink particle that satisfies the criteria outlined in \citet{Federrath_2010} is added to that sink's mass reservoir for creating stars.
-When a sink forms, it randomly samples the Kroupa IMF \citep{2002Sci...295...82Kroupa} and stores a list of star masses to form \cite[see also][]{Sormani2017}.
-Each timestep, the sink forms stars from this mass list until its mass reservoir is depleted.
+On each time step, the mass of gas within a distance $R_{\rm sink}$ of a sink particle that satisfies the criteria outlined in \citet{Federrath_2010} is added to that sink's mass reservoir for creating stars.
+When a sink forms, it randomly samples the Kroupa IMF \citep{2002Sci...295...82Kroupa} and stores a long list of potential star masses to form \cite[see also][]{Sormani2017}.
+Each time step, the sink forms as many stars from this mass list as possible until its current mass reservoir is depleted.
 It again forms one or more stars the next time it has accreted enough mass for at least the next star on the list.
 This is the standard stellar mass sampling method used in \textsc{torch} \citep{wall2019}.
 Star positions are randomly sampled from a uniform spherical distribution within the sink's accretion radius.
-Star velocities are set by the sink velocity and an additional isotropic velocity dispersion with a Gaussian distribution with standard deviation of the local sound speed.
+Star velocities are set by the sink velocity added to an additional isotropic velocity dispersion with a Gaussian distribution having a standard deviation of the local sound speed.

 Star particles are initially formed as zero-age main sequence stars, neglecting pre-main sequence evolution.
 Subsequent stellar evolution is tracked with \textsc{SeBa} \citep{SeBa}, which passes the evolutionary properties informing stellar feedback to \textsc{flash}.
 The N-body dynamics of the stars are calculated using \textsc{petar} \citep{PeTar}, which is discussed further in the next section.
 Stars dynamically interact with the gas in \textsc{flash} through the AMUSE hierarchical coupling \citep{PORTEGIESZWART2009369amuse1} based on the gravity-bridge algorithm of \citet{Fujii2007PASJ...59.1095F}.